thelegendaryjohn/thelegendaryjohn/README.md

 After highschool, entered university, and of course I chose IT as my major.
 Up until now, I've had experience with:

 - Writing Java.
 I've had previous experience with C# back then, so I got into it fast enough (though I rarely use Java again after the course, so I forgot most of it)
-- Writing HTML, JavaScript and CSS, for web development projects, also became my free time hobby for a period of time
+- Writing HTML, JavaScript and CSS for web development projects.
+Also became my free time hobby for a period of time
 - A bit of React (with JSX) for web development for a course, though I hate it greatly, **with a passion!** >:(
 - Writing a bunch of academic reports...
 (God I hate it so much...
 I would rather suffer with React)
 - ... and more to come!